AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

      * a list of multipliers for each dependent variable is placed in :data:`invarrayList`
      * an entry of either True or False is placed in :data:`symGenList`, where True indicates that the entry has been generated from symmetry.

-The output from :func:`ProcessConstraints` will have the form as below, where the first entry is a "Const" and the second is a "New Var".
+The output from :func:`~GSASII.GSASIImapvars.ProcessConstraints` will have the form as below, where the first entry is a "Const" and the second is a "New Var".

   .. code-block:: python